Welcome to today's edition of the Rush 24-7 podcast.

 Barack Obama.

-Even if you have a hands-free version that you can't text, I got a story somewhere, it doesn't matter where, that they're trying to pass a law that you cannot text on your phone at a red light.
+I got a story is somewhere, it doesn't matter where, that they're trying to pass a law that you cannot text on your phone at a red light, much less while you're driving.

-People are distracted in their cars, they're going to run over children and a number of other people unuspectedly in a three-feth or forth.
+Now, in the sense that well limbo, that makes all kinds of perfect sense, people distracted in their cars, they're gonna run over children and a number of other people unsuspectedly in the streets, and so forth.

-Yeah, yeah, but where do you draw the line on this?
+Yeah yeah, but where do you draw the line on this?

-Once you start agreeing to the government saying you can't do this, you can't do it.
+Once you start agreeing that the government saying you can't do this, you can't do it, where does it stop at some point?

-But the biggest thing to note about it is that there are those who want to restrict this kind of freedom and this kind of and it's always under the guise of public safety, saving somebody's life or what have you.
+But the biggest thing to note about it is that there are those who want to restrict this kind of freedom and this kind of and it's always under the guise of public safety, saving somebody's life or what have you very fragile thing we have here, and that's why there's a tea party trying to defend it.

 The President of the United States exhibits no spending discipline whatsoever.

-You are to cut back on your vacation, you are to stop eating out.
+You are to cut back on your vacation.

 You are to forego repairs on your home.